We all want to know how to improve spoken English.

 Listen to where native speakers place the emphasis when they speak.
 Try to repeat it the same way to improve English stress in your own speech.

 This won’t only help you speak English well, it might even reduce misunderstandings.
-Sometimes the placing the stress on the wrong syllable completely changes the word.
+Sometimes, placing the stress on the wrong syllable completely changes the word.
 The word ADdress, for instance, isn’t the same as the word adDRESS.
 ADdress refers to a physical location where someone lives, and adDRESS means to formally speak to a group of people.

 Learn to hear the difference!